-We got safety helmets and headlights before descending down the large hole.
+We got safety helmets and headlights before descending the large hole.
 There are safety railings and walking platforms throughout the cave which made walking around quite safe.
 I was amazed at the amazing stalactites and stalagmites formations that nature produced over the millennia.
-I always get confused as tow which one is which, so if you’re a hard-core lava and cave expert, forgive my ignorance.
+I always get confused about which one is which, so if you’re a hard-core lava and cave expert, forgive my ignorance.
 They were very intricate, colourful at times and rather dull at others, but impressive nonetheless.

-A number of archaeological remains dating back to the Viking age were found here in the early 1990s.
+Several archaeological remains dating back to the Viking age were found here in the early 1990s.
 I can’t imagine what life in a cold and dark cave would have been like, but at least it must have provided shelter from the elements.
 Somehow I doubt those inhabitants appreciated the geological wonders of the cave as much as we do today.
 I was definitely glad to get back on the warm bus.

 Lava and ice tour details

-The tour itself is a full day excursion and you get to experience Iceland’s incredible wilderness as you get here and back to Reykjavik.
+The tour itself is a full-day excursion and you get to experience Iceland’s incredible wilderness as you get here and back to Reykjavik.
 I wish there were more options to stop and take photos, but I guess that also depends on how large your group is and the timing.
 As I saw both lava and ice, I think I was more in awe of the ice cave.

 Price: ISK 39,990 with discounts for children Age limit: No

 What to wear: In Iceland, it is always wise to dress in warm, waterproof clothes.
-Weather changes can be sudden so expect the unexpected.
+Weather changes can be sudden, so expect the unexpected.
 Bring a waterproof jacket and pants, hats and gloves, and appropriate shoes.

-In-Bus-Audio-Guide: The bus has wi-fi and an audio-guide that narrates different spots on the route.
+In-Bus-Audio-Guide: The bus has wi-fi and an audio guide that narrates different spots on the route.
 As I mostly slept throughout it, I didn’t get much use of this option, but it’s good to have.

 Duration: 10-11 hours